coleenquadros/configuration/README.md

 * An example for the `app-sre-ic` User group permission which is also synced with a PagerDuty schedule can be found [here](/data/teams/app-sre/permissions/app-sre-ic-coreos-slack.yml)
 * An example for a PagerDuty schedule file can be found [here](/data/dependencies/pagerduty/app-sre-primary.yml).
 * An example for a PagerDuty escalation policy file can be found [here](/data/dependencies/pagerduty/app-sre-escalation-policy.yml).
+* An example for a GitHub OWNERS file can be found [here](/data/teams/sd-sre/permissions/aws-account-operator-coreos-slack.yml).

 Notes:
 * Creating new User groups is not supported (User group has to pre-exist).